rivvarivvs/The-Developer-s-Cheatsheet/README.md

 ## Project status

+Active, in development.
 The project is destined to stay a prototype.